jash0803/Long-Short-Trading-Masters/README.md

 ### 3. System Integration & Frontend

 - **Streamlit Frontend:**
-  - Provides an interactive UI for selecting a customer, adjusting component weights (CF, CB, Demographic/Questionnaire), and setting the Top-N recommendations.
+  - Provides an interactive UI for selecting a customer, adjusting component weights (CF, CB, Demographic), and setting the Top-N recommendations.
   - Displays the recommended asset list along with additional asset details.

 - **Deployment Considerations:**
   - The solution runs as a self-contained Python script (`app.py`).
-  - Dependencies include: `pandas`, `numpy`, `scikit-learn`, `streamlit`.
+  - Dependencies include: `pandas`, `numpy`, `scikit-learn`, `scipy`, `streamlit`.
   - Deployed locally or on a cloud server supporting Streamlit deployments.

 ---